yanlinlin82/kids.typing/README.md

-# A Typping Game for Kids
+# A Typing Game for Kids

 ## Quick Start